jgabriel98/spotifypiHome/README.md

 dependencies:
 this project build shairport-sync from source, so to meet it depencies requirements you should run: <br/>
- `apt install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev libssl-dev avahi-daemon libavahi-client-dev`
+ `apt install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev libssl-dev avahi-daemon libavahi-client-dev libsndfile1-dev`

 To install, run the `setup.sh` script with sudo permissions.